Tjstretchalot/ignite-simple/README.md

 ## Usage

-You must explicitly specify the training set, validation set, and the loss.
+You must explicitly specify the model, training set, validation set, and the loss.
 Then a preset is applied for how to tune hyperparameters and the amount of information to gather and export.

 Although not required, it is recommended use [torchluent](http://github.com/tjstretchalot/torchluent) to simplify the model creation process.
-This package accepts models with tensor outputs or tuples of the form (tensor, list of tensors), where the list of tensors contains relevants snapshots of the data as it was transformed by the network.
+This package accepts a single model with tensor outputs or a tuple of two models where the first is the stripped model (returns only a single tensor) and the second model has the same underlying parameters but return values are of the form (tensor, list of tensors), where the list of tensors contains relevants snapshots of the data as it was transformed by the network.

 This package supports repeating trials with the final selected hyperparameters, either by specifying the number of repeats with `trials` or by simply